 Check your email!
 You should have received a confirmation code from RoboLoco.
 Enter the code into the CastleRock field, click CONFIRM to continue.

-With your account confirmed, enter the login information you created and click LOG IN to continue.
+With your account confirmed, enter the login information you created; either using your USER NAME or the email that received the confirmation code (Teacher/Guardian/Student).
+Click LOG IN to continue.

 This is CastleRock's Welcome screen, where you can see the number of projects you've completed and launch a tutorial that will introduce you to the various sections of the software.
 For now, let's jump into our first project by clicking the LEARN icon!